Omnidirectional type inference for ML: principality any way: Implementation

 Some efficient implementations of \ML type inference, starting with \citet {Remy/mleth}, represent the solver state as a linear \emph{stack} of inference regions, from the outermost variable scope to the current region.
 Each let-binding and, more generally, each generalization location, introduces a new scope, hence a new region.
 Since the solver visits the source terms, hence introduces local regions in a depth-first manner, these variable scopes may be represented by an integer \emph{rank} or \emph{level}\footnote{Ranks or levels in fact correspond to De Bruijn levels.} attached to each inference variable or type node.
 Unification maintains these levels to their minimum value when merging types, which amounts to compute the least common ancestor of the region types should belong to.
 The use of integer levels to represent regions, which is quite efficient and simple to implement, does not suffice for partial generalization.
 If generalization at some region contain a variable appearing in a suspended match constraint, the region must be kept alive while we continue inference in other regions.
 Hence, later parts of the constraint may introduce a new let-region at the same level that is unrelated to the suspended one---neither its ancestor nor its descendant---breaking the linear assumption that allowed the representation of variable scopes by integer levels.

-We must instead use a \emph{tree} of nested let-regions to represent scopes.
+We must instead use a \emph{tree} of nested let-regions to represent scopes, similar to the binding tree of $G$-nodes in \MLF~\cite{Remy-Yakobowski/mlf-type-inference@icfp08}.
 Under this scheme, levels no longer uniquely determine a variable's region.
 Instead, we interpret a level relative to a path in the region tree from the root.
 When two variables are unified, they must always lie on some shared path---by scoping invariants---so computing their minimum level (along this path) still suffices to determine the least common ancestor: we keep the efficient integer comparisons.

 \paragraph{Partial generalization}